-The BDO PERA Equity Index Fund has the highest return at 9.25%.
-The fund tries to mirror the growth of the stock index, which is composed of the top 30 companies whose shares are traded in the Philippine Stock Exchange.
+Among the equities fund, The BDO PERA Equity Index Fund has the highest return at 9.25%.
+The fund tries to mirror the growth of the stock index, which is composed of the blue chips or Philippines’ top 30 companies whose shares are traded in the Philippine Stock Exchange.
 For more information, here’s a great guide about index funds.

 According to BDO, this fund is not for short-term because of how it can be very volatile.

 For bond funds, the BDO PERA Bond Index fund comes in next in terms of ROI with 5.60% return.
 It is designed to follow the returns of the Markit iBoxx ALBI Philippines 1-5 index.
 Among the assets it buys and sells are listed fixed income, government securities, or bank deposits.

 The third on the list is PERA short-term fund.
 Its goal is to offer people a way to preserve capital that is liquid and earns income by investing in money market securities..
 It is primarily invested in fixed income securities such as special deposit accounts and bank deposits.